 Upon his retirement, Trimble said, “Well, I’m happy about what I have done, but not satisfied.
 A man who is satisfied is through, and I’m not through.”

 Indeed Green Trimble was not through.
-He ran for a seat on the school board in 1968 and on May 8 took that seat.
+He ran for a seat on the school board in 1968 and on May 8 took that seat and kept it until 1979.
 Clip is from the May 9 Dallas Morning News.

 Green B. Trimble the man died in 1996 and is buried in Mount Olivet Cemetery.